rdkr/gitsync/README.md

 gitsync is a tool to keep many local repos in sync with their remote hosts.

-It supports syncing GitHub / GitLab users' repos, recursively syncing GitHub / GitLab groups, and syncing individual Git repos, all over HTTPS and optionally using auth tokens.
+It supports recursively syncing GitHub orgs, GitHub users, GitLab groups, and individual repos.
+Repos are synced over HTTPS, optionally / where required using auth tokens.

 ## Install